 How Dogs Can Help Children With Special Needs

 Children with many conditions have dogs or other pets that offer the care and support they need.
 Here are a few of the most common reasons children have a dog to help them with daily activities:

 Assistance With Autism

 Dogs can offer many levels of autism assistance.
-They might be trained to intervene if the child is displaying unwanted behaviors by laying across their lap to help calm them and ease their fears.
+They will intervene if the child displays unwanted behaviors by laying across their lap to calm them and ease their fears.

-Another strategy used to help calm children with autism is music, as it can heal their stress and anxieties.
-Because children with autism are prone to wander, dogs are sometimes used to track and locate the child.
-They can be trained in search-and-rescue skills so that they are prepared to find the child if needed.
+Another strategy used to help calm children with autism is music, which can heal their stress and anxieties.
+Because children with autism are prone to wander, dogs can sometimes track and locate the child.
+They can be trained in search-and-rescue skills so that they can find the missing child if needed.

 Detecting Diabetic Changes

 Children with diabetes much watch what they eat to keep their blood sugars within a healthy range.
 Most diabetics use diet, exercise, and medications to achieve this.
 However, a diabetic alert dog is another tool that can help children with diabetes stay well.

 These trained dogs can smell the chemical changes in the body when insulin levels decrease or rise.
 Most trained dogs can sense a difference in the child’s scent before they start showing outward signs.
 The dog then alerts the child, their parents, teacher, or other caregivers so that they can attend to their health needs promptly.